atttilakiss/Project-HaHU_KA/README.md

 Catalogs | catalog_url
 Full_Data | hirkod

 The database is pretty simple and straighforward, all the important data stored in two main tables.
 It is easy to join the Advertisements and the Catalogs on the _catalog_url_.
-I'm going to dedicate more focus to the queries rather than split the dataset into many
+I'm going to dedicate more focus to the queries rather than split the dataset into many tables.

 The relation between the different URLs:

 ![URLs Relation](/module1_data_download/URLs_relation.png)